 In the festival of lights, bank on the light already within

 Come the eighth month Kartik of Hindu calendar, the no-moon day is agog with illumination of homes, government buildings, workplaces and industrial houses of northern and other parts of the country.
 A few days later similar lighting is fervently observed by the Sikh people.
-To Hindus in particular, Diwali or Deepavali (meaning the array of traditional earthen diya or lamp) is a time for giving a facelift to residential and commercial premises, new personal and home purchases including vehicles, land and property.
+To Hindus in particular, Diwali or Deepavali (literally meaning the array of traditional earthen diya or lamp) is a time for giving a facelift to residential and commercial premises, new personal and home purchases including vehicles, land and property.
 A diya is believed to ward off evil powers, augur well for inmates by advent of fortune.
-Our reverence for light emanates from our primeaval instinct to worship Fire, one of the cardinal elements.
+Our reverence for light emanates from our primeval instinct to worship Fire, one of the cardinal elements.
 Many business houses begin new financial year with Diwali.
-The festival is associated with ushering in of joyousness, mirth and prosperity and special worship of Lakshmi, the Goddess of wealth.
+The festival is associated particularly among the Hindu with ushering in of festivity, mirth and prosperity and special worship of Lakshmi, the Goddess of wealth.

-No ceremonial funtion of any faith – birth or anniversary celebrations, inauguration of meeting, conference and meeting of all descriptions including the scientific ones, foundation laying of residential, office, commercial or other premises is deemed accomplished without lighting the holy lamp.
+No ceremonial function of any faith – birth or anniversary celebrations, inauguration of meeting, conferences and meetings of all descriptions including the scientific ones, foundation laying of residential, office, commercial or other premises is deemed accomplished without lighting the holy lamp.

-A small candle dispels all round darkness.
+A small candle dispels darkness all round.
 Lighting and propitiating the fire God are also supposed to ward off supernatural obstacles, and usher in positive vibes.
 For worldly activities to go on, one has to consciously stay spirited and proceed towards light.
-The guiding principle prescribed in Hindu scriptures, ‘Tamso ma jyotirgamay’ (i.e. lead me from darkness to enlightenmement) exhorts one to continuously dispel ignorance not only within but also among others, and stay awakened to lead a meaningful and fulfilling life.
+The guiding principle prescribed in Hindu scriptures, ‘Tamso ma jyotirgamay’ (i.e. lead me from darkness to enlightenment) exhorts one to continuously dispel ignorance not only within but also among others, and stay awakened to lead a meaningful and fulfilling life.

-In the flambuoyancy to show off one’s riches, some people are tempted to indulge in lavish spending on lights and fireworks that is not in consonance with divine wishes.
+In the flamboyancy to show off one’s riches, some people are tempted to indulge in lavish spending on lights and fireworks that is not in consonance with divine wishes.
 The divine plan envisages that none should be deprived of the bounties of nature.
-Monopolosing the extraneous for one’s own use is sinful.
-By implication, whatever one has in excess of one’s needs, it must be distributed among the less fortunate ones.
+Monopolosing the extraneous, beyond one’s own need is sinful.
+By implication, whatever one has in excess of one’s needs, it must be shelled out among the less fortunate ones.

-How do we propitiate appease God, say Goddess Lakshmi?
-Not certainly by bowing before Her – that is not the real intent, but ritualistic.
-We pay true regards by carrying out what the powers above wants and means.
-This can be accomplished in two ways: not squandering money on ostentations and ego satisfaction.
+How do we appease God, say Goddess Lakshmi?
+Not certainly by just bowing before Her.
+This is just ritualistic.
+We pay true regards by carrying out what the higher powers want and mean.
+This can be accomplished in two ways: not squandering the valuable money on ostentations and ego satisfaction.
 By spending profusely in pomp, one not only pampers one’s ego, but also tends to humiliate those who cannot afford it.
 Both of these are sinful.

-Each of us is gifted with a divine element that is our true self.
-And that warrants extending love and whatever we have not only for our fellow beings but all living and non-living entities.
-The divine flame within each of us is indomitable, as Maya Angelou said: Nothing can dim the light that shines from within.
+In contrast to our cover, the body, the divine flame within each of us is indomitable, as Maya Angelou said: Nothing can dim the light that shines from within.
 We cannot seek enlightenment in outside world through ostentation but by searching since it is already within.
 It is that inner light that has to be kept aflame.

 …………………………………………………………………………………………